List of U.S. state insects

 State insects are designated by 48 individual states of the fifty United States.
 Some states have more than one designated insect, or have multiple categories (e.g., state insect and state butterfly, etc.).
 Iowa and Michigan are the two states without a designated state insect.

-More than half of the insects chosen are not native to North America, because of the inclusion of three European species (European honey bee, European mantis, and 7-spotted ladybird), each having been chosen by multiple states.
+More than half of the insects chosen are not native to North America, because of the inclusion of two European species (European honey bee and European mantis), the former having been chosen by numerous states.